SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Explainer System

 \subsection{Step View}

-This view enables users to visualize the whole generation process of diffusion in the context of singing voice conversion tasks, which means users can observe how the spectral characteristics change over time as noise is subsequently removed, leading to the desired singing voice conversion.
+This view enables users to visualize the whole generation process of diffusion in the context of SVC tasks, which means users can observe how the spectral characteristics change over time as noise is subsequently removed, leading to the desired SVC.
 Specifically, it can be observed that the Mel spectrogram transitions from being completely noisy to gradually becoming clearer, and the fundamental frequency curve also transforms from scattered points into a smooth curve.
 The audio also undergoes a process of gradual optimization from being pure noise to having improved sound quality and intelligibility.

 The control panel, mentioned earlier, allows users to interact with the diffusion process by smoothly sliding the step slider.
 Users can adjust the diffusion time step to observe the intermediate results of the generation process, enlarge the Mel spectrogram to observe detailed information through a brush operation, and restore it back to the original Mel spectrogram using the refresh button in the top right corner in the \textbf{\textit{Step View}}.